"Along the steep bank, in among the wildflowers,

 fire at Gillies Bros. mill in 1919.
 As his hand touched

 the stone he felt himself travel back in time…"

-In the exhibit, fictional men, women and children tell their stories of working at Gillies Mill and their everyday experiences of living in the Village of Braeside.
+And so begins our journey through local history.
+In this virtual exhibit, fictional men, women and children tell their stories of working at Gillies Bros.
+Lumber Mill and their everyday experiences of living alongside it in the Village of Braeside.